-Food preservation is one of the TOP benefits of growing an organic garden because it gives you access to season-specific vegetables and fruits ALL year long.
+Food preservation is a TOP benefit of growing an organic garden because it gives you access to season-specific vegetables and fruits ALL year long.
 That’s a big deal – especially if you’re a foodie or passionate cook.

 Can you imagine all the desserts you could make during the Holidays if you can your fruits after harvest?
-If you love to bake, you absolutely need to try canning your fruits this year.
+If you love to bake, you should try canning your fruits this year.

 (*If you’re still struggling with how to grow an organic garden, head to 15 Free Lessons for Becoming a Better Organic Gardener.)

 Before we get into this list of canning recipes, though, I want you to understand that improper canning can make you very sick, so make sure to read up on the safety guidelines below.
-You wouldn’t want your mason jars to harbor harmful bacteria, would you!?
+You wouldn’t want your mason jars to harbor harmful bacteria now, would you?!